marijnh/Eloquent-JavaScript/00_intro.md

 It is up to you to make the necessary effort.
 When you are struggling to follow the book, do not jump to any conclusions about your own capabilities.
 You are fine—you just need to keep at it.
-Take a break, reread some material, and _always_ make sure you read and understand the example programs and ((exercises)).
-Learning is hard work, but everything you learn is yours and will make subsequent learning easier.
+Take a break, reread some material, and make sure you read and understand the example programs and ((exercises)).
+Learning is hard work, but everything you learn is yours, and will make subsequent learning easier.

 {{quote {author: "Ursula K. Le Guin", title: "The Left Hand of Darkness"}